camoo/enkap-edd-gateway/readme.txt

 4. Activate the plugin by pressing the "Activate" button.
 5. Open the settings page for Easy Digital Downloads and click the "Payment Gateway" tab.
 6. Select "E-Nkap".
-7. Configure your Enkap Gateway settings.
+7. Configure your E-nkap Gateway settings.

-More details can be found on the [https://support.enkap.cm](documentation website)
+More details can be found on the [documentation website](https://support.enkap.cm)

 = Minimum Requirements =
 * WordPress version 4.7 or greater.